gvwilson/thirdbit/src/fiction/santas/index.md

 *Thud.
 Thud.
 Thud.*
 Giant steps shook the ground.
 Finner didn't waste time looking over his shoulder.
-He would make it to the factory or he wouldn't.

 Sixty strides.
 Fifty.
 Forty.